Chart Color Schemes

 AreaSearch assessment of residential development activity positions Woolooware - Burraneer among the top 25% of areas assessed nationwide

-Woolooware - Burraneer has recorded approximately 103 residential properties granted approval annually.
-Over the past five financial years, from FY21 to FY25, around 518 homes were approved, with an additional 16 approved so far in FY26.
-On average, about two people moved to the area for each dwelling built over these five years.
-However, recent data shows this has intensified to five people per dwelling over the past two financial years, indicating growing popularity and potential undersupply.
+Woolooware-Burraneer has recorded approximately 103 residential properties granted approval annually.
+Over the past five financial years, from FY21 to FY25518 homes were approved, with a further 31 approved so far in FY26.
+On average, around two people have been moving to the area for each dwelling built over these five years, indicating balanced supply and demand conditions.
+However, recent data suggests this has intensified to five people per dwelling over the past two financial years, potentially indicating growing popularity and undersupply concerns.

 Frequently Asked Questions - Development